-For those who don’t know, introverts are the quiet ones that tend to feel more energized from spending time alone, while extroverts are people persons who gain reinforcement and energy from being around others.
+You may like your co-workers, but that doesn’t mean it’s easy for you to get things done when they’re around.
+If that sort of sounds like you, but you’re not sure, introverts are the quiet ones that tend to feel more energized from spending time alone.
+Extroverts, on the other hand, are people persons who gain reinforcement and energy from being around others.
 Since introverts need solitude in order to recharge, it can be problematic for those who work in busy, open offices where overstimulation can hinder productivity.

 Do the most important tasks early in the day

 The more interactions introverts have over the course of the day, the more drained and distracted they will become.
 You should capitalize on the morning hours when you will be able to do your work uninterrupted, without people dropping by your desk.
 Either that or you’ll have to wait until tomorrow to get your work done.

 If your role allows for it, see if you can come in late or leave early, or perhaps work from home on certain days of the week.
 Chances are, you’ll get more done that way anyway.
 If this isn’t possible, however, be proactive about carving out time for yourself in the office.